vitaly-t/assert-options/README.md

 function functionWithOptions(options) {
     options = assert(options, defaults);

+    // in most cases you will use defaults inline, like this:
+    // options = assert(options, {first: 123, second: null, third: undefined});

     // options is a safe object here, with all missing defaults set.
 }
 ```